rpcpool/solana-rpc-ansible/README.md

 The deploy ensures that the checksum for the version of solana-installer that you are downloading matches one given in `vars/main.yml`.
 In case you want to insatll a solana version not listed there, it is good if you first download and check the sha256 checksum of the solana-installer script (https://raw.githubusercontent.com/solana-labs/solana/install/solana-install-init.sh).

 There are a large number of configurable parameters for solana.
 Many of these have workable defaults, and you should be able to have a decent experience with the default values.
+If you run this role without specifying any parameters, it'll configure a standard `mainnet` RPC node.

 ### Basic variables